dnechv/dnechv/README.md

 ## About Me

-I'm Dmitry — currently studying computer science in Simon Fraser University and building useful tools with Swift, Python, and a bit of machine learning.
+I'm Dmitry — currently studying computer science at Simon Fraser University and building useful tools with Swift, Python, and a bit of machine learning.

 ### Projects
 - **MyPortfolio** — a SwiftUI iOS app for tracking stock investments (in progress)